ece362-purdue/proton-labs/lab9-control-flow/README.md

 Let's give this a try by having **you** manually compile some C code into assembly.

 > [!Note]
 > Partial credits are available for all of the problems in this section.
-Each problem will have 31 test cases and the partial credit is determined by `pass_count / 31 * PROBLEM_POINTS`.
 Some of the test cases can be passed even with an empty solution, which is normal, but this might change as you code up your own solution.

 In this problem, you will implement the `uint32_t asm_strlen(char *str)` function, which will take in a pointer to a string and return its length up to the null terminating character `\0`: